lfzCarlosC/crypto-signal/README.md

 * strategic level change of using timeLevel resonance(done)

 ## v4.0
-* as a popular exchange called FTX increases more and more items to be tradable(tokenized stocks), it is necessary for cryptal-signal to support FTX
+* as a popular exchange called FTX increases more and more new tradable items such as tokenized stocks, it is necessary for cryptal-signal to support FTX

 ## future consideration